CogentRedTester/mpv-file-browser/addons/addons.md

 ### Native Functions vs Command Tables

 There are two ways of specifying the behaviour of a keybind.
-In the array form, the 3rd argument is a function to be executed, and in the custom-keybind form the `command` field is a table of mpv input commands to run.
+It can be in command table form, as done when using custom-keybind syntax, and it can be done in native function form, as done when using the `mp.add_key_binding` syntax.

-These two ways of specifying commands are independant of how the overall keybind is defined.
+However, these two ways of specifying commands are independant of how the overall keybind is defined.
 What this means is that the command field of the custom-keybinds syntax can be an array, and the 3rd value in the array syntax can be a table of mpv commands.